 - Wherever possible compare the vehicle’s odometer reading against any available records.
 These could include documents such as Safety Certificates, previous sales contracts or service records.

-- Also check the vehicle through the Personal Properties Securities Register, which may contain pertinent information.
-A PPSR search costs less than $5.00 online.
+- Also check the vehicle through the Personal Properties Securities Register (PPSR), and / or car history checks, which may contain pertinent information.
+A PPSR search costs $2.00 online.

-- Report any odometer tampering to the Office of Fair Trading for investigation.
+- Report any confirmed cases of odometer tampering to the Office of Fair Trading for investigation.